 Balakhana’s kitchen has lore of its own, and reflects the family’s daily fare by tradition : an English breakfast, Bengali lunch, Continental and Indian at dinner; sweets, savouries, cakes and puddings.
 The meals are healthy, ample and delicious.
 The fruits, vegetables and milk are the produce of the estate.

-Owners of tea gardens and manufacturing companies, the Palchoudhuris of Nadia are a lineage of enterprising and technically gifted individuals, early aviators and crocodile hunters, avid gardeners, philanthropists with a history of public service.
+Owners of tea gardens and manufacturing companies, the Palchoudhuris of Nadia are a lineage of enterprising and technically gifted individuals, early aviators, avid gardeners, philanthropists with a history of public service.
 They embody values that are more and more improbable in this world of concrete, glass and speed, but all the more to be cherished and shared by staying awhile in Balakhana.